 Project Structure

-For this experiment I created a single ballerina project called grpc by running the ballerina command to create a project.
-I run the command “ballerina new grpc” inside the VS Code built in command line terminal.
+For this experiment, I created a single ballerina project called grpc by running the ballerina command to create a project.
+I run the command “ballerina new grpc” inside the VS Code built-in command line terminal.
 After the project was created, I ran the command to add the module for four different services in the grpcsproject.
 Below snippet is the project snippet for my experiment.

 hello service